 See our Tusla registration guide for more information on how to register and exemptions that may apply.

-Contact us at info@wccc.ie or 0404 64455 to find out when the next round of funding is available.
+Contact us at info@wccc.ie or 0404 64455 for more information.

-Grant applications are currently closed.
+Grant applications are now closed for 2023.